KalciferKandari/blender_remap/readme.md

     - Select an object in the source file that has the material.
     - Select the material from the materials panel.
     - Open the script in the internal text editor.
-    - Type the new name for the first argument, 'MATERIAL' for the second argument, and the project path and script path for the next 2 arguments.
+    - Set the inputs where remap_rename() is called in the file.
+It takes the new name for the first argument, 'MATERIAL' for the second argument, and the project path and script path for the next 2 arguments.
     - Click 'Run Script' on the text editor panel.

 ### main_safe_delete.py

-Safely deletes data by ensuring there are no internal or external references to it.
+Safely deletes data by ensuring there are no internal or external references to it within a project directory.
 Must be done in the source file of the data.

 - GROUP: Safely deletes a group, but not objects that were in it.
     - **Note**: Those objects might still be part of other groups.